Sex and Intimacy

 Important: Always check with your GI provider if you’re unsure about the safety of anal play, especially during a flare, after surgery, or if you have a history of perianal disease.

-Know your body’s rhythm: Try to “plan” (using that word lightly) intimacy when your GI tract is calm (e.g., after a BM, not during a time of flare).
+Know your body’s rhythm: Try to “plan” (using that word lightly) intimacy when your GI tract is calm (e.g., after a BM, not during a time of a bad flare, avoid eating things that trigger an upset stomach like popcorn or a super high residue diet)

 Use plenty of lube.
-Friction can irritate sensitive tissue.
+Friction can irritate sensitive tissue in the anorectal area, especially if you have recent disease activity.
 Silicone or water-based lube is generally safe; avoid desensitizing (numbing) agents.

 Prep gently.
 Avoid aggressive douching; if you do rinse, use lukewarm water and stop at the first sign of irritation.
-Many skip it entirely and rely on a recent BM and hygiene.
+Many skip it entirely and rely on a recent bowel movement and good perianal hygeine.

 Tips: